 In Matthew 28, Jesus gives a clear commission for how His believers were to live once He physically left the earth.
 The call to His disciples then, and to the Church as a whole now remains the same: Go and make disciples of all nations.
-As we make disciples and teach them to obey Christ’s commands, we strive to focus on three aspects of ministry that are central to our philosophy and practice:
+This call applies to us as we live out the gospel in our day-to-day lives, and it also compels us to share the gospel with people of all nations.
+Short term mission trips is one avenue through which we can do this.
+As we make disciples and teach others to obey Christ's commands, we strive to focus on four aspects of ministry that are central to our philosophy and practice:

 Romans 10:14-15, John 14:6

 Short-term mission trips must happen within a long-term ministry strategy.
 In order to see true discipleship, the relationships that are formed during trips must continue past the 7-10 days that participants are on the ground.
 Therefore, we serve our long-term missionaries within our network in whatever way best fits their needs.
 Our goal is to be a catalyst that stimulates their ministry opportunities for the other 51 weeks of the year.
 We exist to support the work in which they have invested their lives in the same way the Philippians supported Paul in Philippians 1:3-7.

 Ministry happens best within the context of relationships.
 Our goal

 is to provide mission experiences that allow students to have extensive,